AtaGowani/redacteduser/about.md

 I’m not a privacy guru.
 I’m a software engineer who got fed up with how much of our digital lives are tracked, sold, and exploited.

 As I began my own journey, I noticed that most privacy advice fell into two extremes.
-It was either aimed at high-risk individuals and required completely leaving mainstream platforms, or it offered surface-level tips.
+It was either aimed at high-risk individuals and required completely leaving mainstream platforms, or it offered surface-level tips that looked good on paper but didn’t do much to support real, long-term change.

 ## What I want to provide